wrannaman/generators/README.md

 - working with modified code
 - populating table joins
 - custom actions inside controller functions

-## TODO

-- generator tests
-- tests for generated code
-- other databases?
-- **your ideas?**
-- react components for the api?!?!

 # How It Works

 1. Feed it a json schema (see below's [Example Schema](#Example-Schema))